 Analysis of low-temperature processes and equipment.
-Physical properties of structural and other materials used in producing, maintaining, and using low tem- ME 212.
+Physical properties of structural and other materials used in producing, maintaining, and using low temperatures.
+ME 212.
 Gas Dynamics (3) Prerequisites: Engineering 143 and Mathematics 118B.
 Further considerations of the flow of compressible fluids in conduits.
 Shock fronts, unsteady flow and real gases.
 ME 213.
 Aircraft and Missile Propulsion (3) Prequisites: Engineering 142, 143 and Mathematics 118B.
 Analysis of ideal gas turbine cycles.
 Principles of regeneration, reheat and intercooling.
-Thermodynamic analysis and performance of turbojet engines, ramiet engines, and rocket motors.
+Thermodynamic analysis and performance of turbojet engines, ramjet tagines, and rocket motors.
 Rocket jet propellant systems.
 Dynamics of rocket propulsion free of gravity and air resistance.
-ME 214A-214B.
-Thermodynamics (3-3) Prerequisites: Engineering 148; Mathematics 118B or consent of instructor.
-ME 214A is prerequisite to ME 214B.
+ME 214.
+Analytical Thermodynamics (3) Prerequisites: Engineering 149 and Mathematics 118B.
+A development of kinetic theory and statistical thermodynamics.
+Applications to engineering problems.
+Irreversible processes.

-A review of classical thermodynamics.
-The utilization of the methods of kinetic theory and statistical mechanics.
-Thermodynamics of mixtures.
-Irreversibility.
 Comparison of classical and irreversible thermodynamics.
-ME 215A-215B.
-Heat Transfer (3-3) Prerequisites: Engineering 118; Mathematics 118B or consent of instructor, ME 215A is prerequisite to ME 215B.
+ME 215A-215B-215C.
+Heat Transfer (3-3-3) Prerequisites: Engineering 140; Mathematics 118B or consent of instructor.
+ME 215A is a prerequisite to ME 215B.
+Semester A. Conduction heat transfer, multidimensional conduction processes, transient analyses.